Day of Sai Mati Sage.

 Not judging others can be one of the hardest things to do and is something that I am trying to work on for my Soul Path.
 When I am tempted to judge another, I try to remind myself that this isn’t about ‘us and them’, this is about self and other self.
 That person is One with me in Dea and I cannot judge that person because I don’t know his or her soul; I don’t know his or her reasoning; I don’t know what has occurred in his or her life; I don’t know their mind or their heart or their soul.
 Only Dea knows.
 Only Dea has a right to judge.
 Not me.
 This attitude can be difficult and humbling.
 But, it is the right attitude before Dea.

-Taken together, the Clear Recital is an exegegis on the inner life of the soul.
+Taken together, the Deanic Scriptures are an exegesis on the inner life of the soul.
 And so, rather than focusing on perceived differences, perhaps it is time to look to our scriptures and start practicing what they teach us.

 We are admonished to live in harmony, in thame’.
 I know that I am one to talk, believe me, but we are at the point where we should be able to leave our differences behind us and be real witnesses to our Faith through our actions, our words and even our very thoughts.

-If we read the Clear Recital with proper care and attention; if we truly take the words into our hearts and allow them to grow in the interior gardens of our souls; if we focus more on serving Dea rather than judging, condemning and being hurtful of Her children, then we are truly practicing our religion.
+If we read the Deanic Scriptures with proper care and attention; if we truly take the words into our hearts and allow them to grow in the interior gardens of our souls; if we focus more on serving Dea rather than judging, condemning and being hurtful of Her children, then we are truly practicing our religion.

 Our religion teaches modesty in manner, amity towards others, pure thought forms, Love, the proper nurturing of our souls, purity and chasteness of heart, elegance, refinement, the importance of femininity, being virtuous, being mindful of the power of words and that if we do not have Love for the children of Dea, we do not have True Love for Dea, Herself.